przemyslawniedziela98/przemyslawniedziela98/README.md

 💼 By day, I’m a **Data Scientist at Uber** - crunching numbers, conducting inference research and developing various models.

-📚 By night and on weekends, I share my knowledge as a **Assistant University Teacher at WSEI College of Economics and Computer Science in Kraków** – helping students master Python and data science.
+📚 By night and on weekends, I share my knowledge as a **Academic Teacher at WSEI College of Economics and Computer Science in Kraków** – helping students master Python and data science.

 🌐 Connect with me: <br>